 Trousers for large thighs and smallish waist?

 I am wondering what the right style of trousers would be for my shape.
-My waist is 35 inches, however the widest part of me is around the tops of my thighs at 49 inches, rather then my hips.
+My waist is 35 inches, however the widest part of me is around the tops of my thighs at 49 inches, rather than my hips.
 I have an absolute nightmare trying on jeans and have very rarely tried on trousers because of the general unpleasantness of the event.

 How can I buy trousers that can accommodate my thighs without making it either impossible to bend my legs, or impossibly gape-y at the top.
 Jane's answer...